-There are also reporting requirements for the continuation of healthcare benefits after employees leave the company, required under COBRA (Comprehensive Omnibus Budget Reconciliation Act of 1985), and preventing the disclosure of sensitive patient health information under HIPAA (Health Insurance Portability and Accountability Act).
+There are also reporting requirements for the continuation of healthcare benefits after employees leave the company under COBRA (Comprehensive Omnibus Budget Reconciliation Act of 1985) and preventing the disclosure of sensitive patient health information under HIPAA (Health Insurance Portability and Accountability Act).

-Although the requirement to have Workers’ Compensation insurance comes from the federal government, the enforcement and guidance employers receive is from state labor offices.
-If you work for a private company or a state government, you should contact the workers’ compensation program for the state in which you live or work in each time you hire a new employee.
-If they are located in a state that you haven’t previously employed anyone, let your workers’ compensation provider know, because they will have to register that state under your policy.
+Although the requirement to have workers’ compensation insurance comes from the federal government, the enforcement and guidance employers receive is from state labor offices.
+If you work for a private company or a state government, you should contact the workers’ compensation program for the state in which you live or work each time you hire a new employee.
+If they are located in a state that you haven’t previously employed anyone, let your workers’ compensation provider know because they will have to register that state under your policy.

-- The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) is a compensation program that provides a lump-sum payment of $150,000 and prospective medical benefits to employees (or their survivors) of the Department of Energy and its contractors and subcontractors in the event that they are afflicted with cancer caused by exposure to radiation, or other work-related illnesses.
-This is also covered by the Radiation Exposure Compensation Act (RECA).
+- The Energy Employees Occupational Illness Compensation Program Act (EEOICPA) is a compensation program that provides a lump-sum payment of $150,000 and prospective medical benefits to employees (or their survivors) of the Department of Energy and its contractors and subcontractors in the event they are afflicted with cancer caused by exposure to radiation or other work-related illnesses.

-- The Federal Employees’ Compensation Act (FECA), 5 U.S.C.
-8101 et seq., establishes a comprehensive and exclusive workers’ compensation program that pays compensation for the disability or death of a federal employee resulting from personal injury sustained while in the performance of duty.
+- The Federal Employees’ Compensation Act (FECA) establishes a comprehensive and exclusive workers’ compensation program that pays compensation for the disability or death of a federal employee resulting from personal injury sustained while in the performance of duty.

 - The Black Lung Benefits Act (BLBA) provides monthly cash payments and medical benefits to coal miners totally disabled from pneumoconiosis (“black lung disease”) arising from their employment in the nation’s coal mines.